khoile14/-Image_Linked_List/README.md

     - `ImageIterator.java`: This file provides an iterator for traversing the image.
     - `Direction.java`: This file defines the directions in which the iterator can move.

-2. **Run the Example:** Once you've compiled the Java files, run the provided `P2.java` file.
+2. **Run the Example:** Once you've compiled the Java files, run the provided `Main.java` file.
 This file contains a small example that demonstrates how to use the classes implemented in this project.

 I hope you enjoy exploring and using Image_Linked_List!
 Happy coding! 🚀